greg-raven/grus/_posts/2012-12-06-the-new-face-of-healthcare.md

 ---
-title: 'The new face of healthcare'
+title: "The new face of healthcare"
 layout: post
 categories:
 - Cartoon